 My husband at Skessugarður

-We have many troll stories in Iceland and we are raised on these stories, which kind of has given me a fear of trolls!
+We have many troll stories in Iceland, and we listened to them as children, which has given me (and many other locals) a fear of trolls!

-If you go there with the mindset that these boulders have actually been stacked by trolls, then the experience becomes more dramatic!
+If you visit Skessugarður with the mindset that trolls actually stacked these boulders, the experience becomes more dramatic!

 Here you are alone in the wilderness in the middle of nowhere - nobody around - only these huge boulders - what if the trolls were to return...!
-It felt like we were alone in the world and it became quite eerie.
+It felt as if we were alone in the world, and it grew quite eerie.

 Thinking about the trolls at Skessugarður

-I recommend that you watch the Norwegian film Troll Hunter before you visit this place.
-I had just watched it and the fear of trolls was still in my heart ;)
+I recommend watching the Norwegian film Troll Hunter before you visit this place.
+I had just watched it, and the fear of trolls was still in my heart ;)

 The road sign for Skessugarður